-Consumer prices rose by 0.5% in July compared to the same month of 2018, according to the Central Statistics Office.
+Consumer prices rose by 1.3% in the year to the end of January, according to the Central Statistics Office, maintaining the level recorded at the end of 2019.